CosmosOS/Cosmos/readme.md

 Cosmos is an operating system "construction kit", built from the ground up around the IL2CPU compiler in C# and our home-brewed language called X#.

 It's current stage is only usable for academic work.
 Some day Cosmos will be ready for production work, but to reach that stage we need more developers.
-Specifically, we need a few more low level developers to help the few core developers who are currently overwhelmed with work.
+Specifically, we need a few more low-level developers to help the few core developers who are currently overwhelmed with work.

-Downloads anvailables :
+Downloads:
 ---------

-Cosmos is available in two types of "constructions kits":
+Cosmos is available in two flavors:
-* **User Kit** - The User Kit is used to develop your operating system in Visual Basic.
+* **User Kit** - The User Kit is used to develop your operating system in Visual Studio.
   If you are new to Cosmos, you can learn [here](https://github.com/CosmosOS/Cosmos/wiki).
 [Latest Release anvailable](https://github.com/CosmosOS/Cosmos/releases/latest)
-* **Devloppement Kit** - The Devloppement Kit is the full Cosmos source comming with build tools.
+* **Development Kit** - The Development Kit is the full Cosmos source and build tools.
-  If you need to modify the Cosmos core functions or modify built-in drivers, boot, compiler, etc.. you will need to use Devloppement Kit.
+  If you need to modify the Cosmos core functions or modify built-in drivers, boot, compiler, etc.. you will need to use Development Kit.
-  [Tutorial for building the Devloppement Kit](https://github.com/CosmosOS/Cosmos/wiki/Devkit) - Building from the source is easy with our automated builder.
+  [Tutorial for building the Development Kit](https://github.com/CosmosOS/Cosmos/wiki/Devkit) - Building from the source is easy with our automated builder.

 Getting Started